Steady rain ending, isolated storms possible later

 THE FORECAST:

 Today and Tonight: Showers and thunderstorms are expected—especially through dawn and especially south of I-10.
 Some of the thunderstorms could produce heavy rain.
-A lull is expected to begin by mid-morning.
-At this time, some sunshine will try to return and highs will make it into the upper 70s.
-There may be just enough heat energy to fuel the development of a broken band of showers and thunderstorms as a cold front crosses the area this afternoon.
+A lull is expected to begin by late morning.
+By afternoon, some sunshine will try to return and highs will make it into the upper 70s.
+There may be just enough heat energy to fuel the development of a broken band of showers and thunderstorms as a cold front crosses the area later in the afternoon.
 While limited, this will maintain the “slight risk” for severe weather later today.
 Not all will receive a second round of rain later; the best chances will be north of I-12 where more heating occurs.
 Overnight, skies will clear with lows falling back into the upper 50s.

 The National Weather Service (NWS) Storm Prediction Center (SPC) has issued a “slight risk” for severe weather on Thursday.
 This means scattered severe storms are possible within the forecast area.
 An isolated intense thunderstorm is possible.
 On a scale of 1 (lowest) to 5 (highest) severe weather threat, this event is a 2.
 Another way of describing the threat is that there is a 15 percent chance of experiencing severe weather within 25 miles of a given point in the risk area.